Core functionality

 Source files

-A source file is the combination of a raw data blob and its metadata stored alongside it.
-From the tenant's perspective, a file is identified by a path or URI, not by its checksum.
-Multiple file paths can reference the same blob, creating multiple metadata entries for a single blob.
+A source file is the combination of a raw data blob and its metadata.
+A file is identified by a path or URI from the tenant's perspective, not by its checksum.
+Multiple file paths can reference the same blob, creating multiple metadata entries for one blob.

 Add a file

-Input: URI pointing to a local or remote source (must be accessible).
-Optionally: pre-computed checksum, additional metadata.
+Input: URI pointing to a local or remote source.
+Optionally: pre-computed checksum and metadata.

 Process: